 EXAMPLE 1: A C++ analysis tool might emit the name property of a function as the “decorated” function name, which encodes the function signature in a manner that is compiler-dependent and not easily readable.

-If the logicalLocation object describes a top-level logical location, and if the name property would be equal to the name of the property for which this object provides the value, then the name property MAY be absent.
+If the logicalLocation object describes a top-level logical location, and if the name property would equal the name of the property for which this object provides the value, then the name property MAY be absent.

 EXAMPLE 2: In this example, the logical location is a top-level C++ function named functionF, and name is omitted.